Now recruiting exchange students for the 2026-2027 school year!

 Are there any program rules?

-Although Rotary International provides certification and guidelines to local Rotary Youth Exchange programs, Rotary districts and clubs run will have their own additional, specific rules for students to follow based on the local customs and culture.
+Although Rotary International provides certification and guidelines to local Rotary Youth Exchange programs, Rotary districts and clubs will have their own additional, specific rules for students to follow based on the local customs and culture.
 Students accepted into the program sign and agree to abide by a list of program rules at the time of application and prior to their departure from home.
 While the hosting Rotary Club will discuss all program rules with you, you and your parents may wish to review the program rules on your application form to be sure that everyone has a clear understanding of what is expected.
-Basic program rules consist of common-sense stipulations, such as no drinking, no use of drugs, no driving of any type of motorized vehicles and, especially important, the need to obtain special permission for travel while on the exchange.
+Basic program rules consist of common-sense stipulations, such as no drinking, no use of drugs, no driving of any type of motorized vehicles, no serious dating, and the need to obtain special permission for travel while on the exchange.

 What's the process for becoming a Rotary Youth Exchange student?